Baden-Powell Award: Baden-Powell Scouts Association

 The Baden-Powell Award is available to invested Rovers of the Baden-Powell Scouts' Association.
 The BPSA requirements for the award are similar to the "Traditional" option used by Rovers Australia.
 The Rover must hold the Scoutcraft Star, Service Training Star, Rover Rambler's Badge and Rover Project Badge.
 They are also required to show that they have been setting a personal example of the "Scout Way of Life" and to complete an interview with the Chief Commissioner of the Baden-Powell Scouts’ Association.

 Girlguiding

 The Baden-Powell Challenge Award was the highest a Guide could attain, until the award was retired in 2019.

 United States

-Baden-Powell Service Association
+Outdoor Service Guides

-The Baden Powell Award is the highest award a Rover Knight can achieve in the Baden Powell Service Association.
+The Baden Powell Award is the highest award a Rover Knight can achieve in the Outdoor Service Guides.
 It has similar requirements as the Baden-Powell Scouts Association and Rovers Australia; Rover Scouts must earn their Rambler's Badge, Scoutcraft Star, Project Badge and Service Training Star.
-They must also receive a recommendation from their Rover Crew, Rover Crew Leader, and Group Scoutmaster, and complete an interview with the Association's Chief Commissioner.
+They must also receive a recommendation from their Rover Crew, Rover Crew Leader, and Group Scoutmaster, and complete an interview with the association's Chief Commissioner.